 Edgar’s uncle visits him again at the treatment center and tells us how excited Edgar is about the upcoming move.

 Edgar moves in with Great Aunt Mary.
 He starts working with the local therapist, and preps for the new school year to start.
 Great Aunt Mary is in regular contact with Edgar’s uncle and is committed to having him visit her home in the future.

 CASA volunteer Jenny continues regular contact with Edgar and Great Aunt Mary.
 Jenny ensures that Edgar is doing well and also that Great Aunt Mary has everything she needs to help her be a caregiver to Edgar.
 Jenny continues this regular contact until the case closes after Great Aunt Mary officially adopts Edgar!

-CASA’s Family Engagement Program
+CASA’s Family Finding Program

-Understanding that connection to family can be a critical component to successful outcomes for children in care, CASA of Travis County began the Family Engagement program to maintain and rebuild lasting family connections for the children we serve.
+Understanding that connection to family can be a critical component to successful outcomes for children in care, CASA of Travis County began the Family Finding program to maintain and rebuild lasting family connections for the children we serve.
 Despite law requiring that family members be notified when a child is removed from parents’ care, extended family members are often unaware a child is in foster care, especially if they are out of touch with the child's family.
 When relatives are involved, they can support the children and the parents as they navigate what can be a very challenging time.
 And we know that children who feel connected with their families have better outcomes than those who do not.
-Family Engagement ’s overarching goal is to help children achieve permanency faster, preferably with relatives, and, even if permanency is not achieved, to give children an understanding of their heritage and the supportive family members and other adults in their lives.
+Family Finding’s overarching goal is to help children achieve permanency faster, preferably with relatives, and, even if permanency is not achieved, to give children an understanding of their heritage and the supportive family members and other adults in their lives.

 *Fictive kin is a term used to refer to individuals that are unrelated by either birth or marriage, but have an emotionally significant relationship with another individual that would take on the characteristics of a family relationship.